jkltech/apertain-as-aar/README.md

 	} catch (ApertainException ape) {
 		Log.e(TAG, "Error while initializing A(P)ertain " + ape.getMessage(), ape);
 	}

+If you would like to add more user information other than User Name and User E-Mail, you can use the following API call to store custom user data with App Registration.

+	ApertainFactory.setUserData(context, key, value); /* Where key is any String value which represents the data stored and value is the actual value for the key */

 #### 2.1 Destroy the A(P)ertain Object